December 16, 2018 – Michael Isikoff, first to report allegations from the Steele dossier, says the salacious allegation are “likely false”

 Millian is both Source D and Source E in the dossier, according to The Wall Street Journal and The Washington Post.
 In the 35-page document, Source D alleged that the Russian government is blackmailing Donald Trump with video of a sexual tryst with prostitutes at a Moscow hotel room.
 Source E described an alleged “well-developed conspiracy of co-operation between them and the Russian leadership.”
 (Read more: The Daily Caller, 7/24/2018)

-January 23, 2018 – David Kramer’s deposition reveals late Sen. McCain had contact with at least 14 members of the media regarding the Steele dossier
+December 13, 2017 – David Kramer’s deposition reveals he had contact with at least 14 members of the media regarding the Steele dossier

 David Kramer, a longtime associate of the late Sen. John McCain (R-Ariz.), revealed in an unsealed deposition that he had contact with at least 14 members of the media regarding the Steele dossier—a collection of 17 memos containing unverified allegations against Donald Trump.